TheExtraOne/Claus-Delivery/README.md

 # About this App

 Hi!
 This is small pet-project, inspiring by oreilly course of Maximilian Schwarzmüller.
 Claus' Delivery - is simple SPA, where I tried to use css modeles, React portals, eventEmiter, React.forwardRef, reducer and store.
-Temprorary I'm not working with requests, that is why list of available dishes and cart are hardcorded.
-I'll improve it later.
+Currently, I'm working with firebase.google.com in order to store data and send POST-requests.

 # Getting Started with Create React App